 Directed by Abdellatif Kechiche, Blue Is the Warmest Color is perhaps one of the most memorable LGBT films released in the past decade.
 The 2013 French movie centers around Adèle (played by Adèle Exarchopoulos), a 15-year-old whose life experiences sudden changes when she meets an older, blue-haired art student named Emma (Léa Seydoux).
 Originally seeing a boy at school, Adèle begins having fantasies about Emma, whom she randomly notices on the street one day.
 After being reunited unexpectedly at a lesbian bar, the two grow closer together and eventually become more than just friends — but it’s not a perfect love story after all.
 The coming-of-age romance drama explores everything from sexual identity and social acceptance, to heartbreak and adulthood.
 Near three hours long, this beautifully melancholic movie is an emotional roller coaster for many.

-Starring Kitana Kiki Rodriguez and Mya Taylor, Tangerine is remarkable not only because it’s shot entirely on the iPhone 5s, but also for its down-to-earth depiction of Los Angeles’ sex-trade subcultures.
+Starring Kitana Kiki Rodriguez and Mya Taylor, Tangerine is remarkable not only because it’s shot entirely on an iPhone, but also for its down-to-earth depiction of Los Angeles’ sex-trade subcultures.
 The Sean Baker-directed film, which first released at the 2015 Sundance Film Festival, follows two transgender sex workers Sin-Dee Rella (Rodriguez) and Alexandra (Taylor) as they confront one of the biggest tests of their friendship on Christmas Eve.
 Having just finished her short prison sentence, Sin-Dee excitedly meets up with Alexandra, only to find out that her boyfriend Chester (James Ransone) has been cheating on her — but this is just one of the many secrets that Sin-Dee finds out during that drama-filled day.
-Tangerine is currently available to stream on Netflix.

 Another coming-of-age film on our list, Call Me By Your Name (2017) sees Timothée Chalamet starring opposite to Armie Hammer.
 Chalamet plays Elio, a teen who resides in Northern Italy with his parents.
 In summer 1983, Elio’s father who’s an archaeology professor invites his 24-year-old graduate student Oliver (Hammer) to stay at his home while assisting with his academic paperwork.
 Despite initially feeling annoyed by the presence of his family guest, Elio can’t help but find an unusual connection to Oliver.
 The two share an intimate few weeks together, but like all of the best romances, the courtship results in heartbreak and not to mention a lot of tears.

-This almost requires no introduction.
 Directed by Ang Lee, Brokeback Mountain (2005) follows rodeo cowboy Jack Twist (Jake Gyllenhaal) and ranch hand Ennis Del Mar (Heath Ledger) as they work together as shepherds in the Wyoming mountains.
 One night, Jack makes a drunken pass at Ennis, who initially isn’t sure of how to react but finally reciprocates.
 What is meant to be a one-off incident turns into a secret affair that spans two decades.
-While both men seemingly carry on with their lives by marrying their wives (played by Anne Hathaway and Michelle Williams), they find it achingly impossible to forgo what they have between the two of them.
+While both men seemingly carry on with their lives by marrying their wives (played by Anne Hathaway and Michelle Williams), they find it achingly impossible to forgo what they share.
 Winning more than 80 prestigious awards, Brokeback Mountain is a timeless tale that’ll break your heart no matter how many times you’ve rewatched it.